Bears with Hats and Independence Polynomials: Abstract

 Consider the following hat guessing game.
 A bear sits on each vertex of a graph $G$, and a demon puts on each bear a hat colored by one of $h$ colors.
 Each bear sees only the hat colors of his neighbors.
 Based on this information only, each bear has to guess $g$ colors and he guesses correctly if his hat color is included in his guesses.
 The bears win if at least one bear guesses correctly for any hat arrangement.

 We introduce a new parameter---fractional hat chromatic number $\hat{\mu}$, arising from the hat guessing game.
 The parameter $\hat{\mu}$ is related to the hat chromatic number which has been studied before.
 We present a surprising connection between the hat guessing game and the independence polynomial of graphs.
-This connection allows us to compute the fractional hat chromatic number of chordal graphs in polynomial time, to bound fractional hat chromatic number by a function of maximum degree of $G$, and to compute the exact value of $\hat{\mu}$ of cliques, paths, and cycles. \keywords{Hat guessing game \and Independence polynomial \and Chordal graphs}
+This connection allows us to compute the fractional hat chromatic number of chordal graphs in polynomial time, to bound fractional hat chromatic number by a function of maximum degree of $G$, and to compute the exact value of $\hat{\mu}$ of cliques, paths, and cycles.

+\blfootnote{An extended abstract of this work has been published in the proceedings of WG 2021 as \cite{WGversion}.}